harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/gameday/run-gameday.md

 This section describes what a GameDay is, how a typical GameDay is run, and its outcomes.

 :::note
-This feature is currently behind a feature flag.
+This feature is currently behind a feature flag named `CHAOS_GAMEDAY_ENABLED`.
 Contact Harness Support to enable the feature.
 :::

 ## Introduction